Edit on GitHub

 • You can use a different module if ROS supports it.

-• Source codes provided to calibrate the camera are created based on (Fisheye Lens) module.
+• Source code provided to calibrate the camera was created for the (Fisheye Lens) module.

 AutoRace tracks and objects